SquareTea/HidMp3Player/README.md

 # HidMp3Player
-A simple Opensouces Mp3 player
+A simple Opensources Mp3 player Based With WMPlayer

+If Your can rebased This Please Upload request